 Where a pupil regularly presents behaviour where holding or escorting are likely to be needed more than very occasionally, this will become part of the pupils' CARE plan.
 We use the CARE plan in school to help meet a pupils needs most effectively.
 When a CARE plan is written it is shared by all staff to make sure we can all work with the pupil in the way that helps them best.
-If the school feels that planned holding is in the best interests of your child we would, of course, contact parents or carers to discuss the plan.
+If the school feels nned holding is in the best interests of your child we would, of course, contact parents or o discuss the plan.
 We understand that the thought of your child being held by staff at school can be worrying but parents and carers should be reassured that staff will always act in what they believe to be the best interests of the pupil.

-Safety.

-For the Gov verning Body:

-Mr Gavin B oyd and Mr David Ratcliff- Link Governors for Behaviour.

-School Staf f:

-Mrs Joanne e Fairless - Assistant Head Teacher with responsibility for Behaviour Management.
+Starr and Gove rnors with Specific Responsibilities in the areas of Behaviour and Safety For the Governi ng Body: Mr Gavin Boyd and Mr David Ratcliff- Link Governors for Behaviour.
+School Staff: Mrs Joanne Fair rless - Deputy Head Teacher with responsibility for Behaviour Management.